 IT field was my joy!
 I contributed lots in our department but I realized there are no ways to grow because I am a white woman”

 These types of comments fit a pattern of the Indians not being concerned with making much of an effort to hide the discrimination.
 It has not become simply accepted that Indians will replace non-Indians workers.
-Another common situation is where wives are hired into companies where their husband’s work — but the wives don’t actually do the work they are assigned.
+Another common situation is where wives are hired into companies were their husband’s work — but the wives don’t actually do the work they are assigned.
 The work is done by their husbands.
-This way a family takes in two paychecks.
-Commentators on Indian workers will often comment that Indians are “successful” in the workforce — and therefore they are “good immigrants.”
+This way, a family takes in two paychecks.
+Commentators on Indian workers will often comment that Indians are “successful” in the workforce — and therefore, they are “good immigrants.”
 What is generally entirely left out of the conversation is that most Indians are cheating to keep opportunities away from other workers.
-I have written this several times, India is not a civilized country, it is a nation of people who are brought up to cheat.
+I have written this several times.
+India is not a civilized country, and it is a nation of people who are brought up to cheat.
 Cheating is rampant in everything from nepotism to parents passing test answers through windows at schools.
-Most domestic IT workers in Indian target countries like US, Canada, Australia and Western Europe are entirely unprepared to deal with these types of tactics.
-I am trying to educate domestic US workers to understand that they cannot trust Indians that they work with.
+Most domestic IT workers in Indian target countries like the US, Canada, Australia, and Western Europe are entirely unprepared to deal with these types of tactics.
+I am trying to educate domestic US workers to understand that they cannot trust the Indians that they work with.
 And that, to the degree possible, they need to protect themselves from Indian workers.
 Most US domestic workers are taught to treat people on the basis of merit and to treat people equally.
 Indians cannot be treated this way.
-They must be treated as individuals with a hostile intent.
+They must be treated as individuals with hostile intent.
 Indians that live in Western countries have a large number of Indian associations back in India — they feel obligated to help them get out of India, no matter what method they use to do so.